persteenolsen/pso-gatsby-blog-cms-two/src/posts/2025-10-21-python-django-azure.md

   - mvc
 ---

-Python Django Website using PostgreSQL by Neon serving a simple Blog hosted at Azure App Service which have a free plan as well as plans for scaling up if needed.
-The Website uses DevOps by GitHub Actions + Azure App Service
+Python Django Website using PostgreSQL by Neon serving a simple Blog hosted at Azure App Service which have a free plan as well as plans for scaling up if needed

 <p>Due to the resource limitations of the Microsoft Azure Free App Service Plan, the initial load time can be up to 1 minute.
 A white screen or 503 status code may happen too.
 Just try again after few minutes or a bit later until the Website loads</p>